Enzo

 Design Systems, Accessibility

-During my internship, our design system was in the process of a major overhaul.
-My role was to kick off the creation of Enzo by researching existing design systems and identifying best practices in terms of structure, documentation, and component standards.
+RBC Wealth Management's design system was undergoing a major overhaul.
+My role was to kick off the creation of Enzo by researching existing design systems and identifying best practices for structure, documentation, and component standards.

-Designers and developers lacked a centralized, consistent reference for components and patterns which led to duplicated work, inconsistent interfaces across Wealth Management products, and slower developer handoff.
+Designers and developers lacked a centralized, consistent reference for components and patterns.
+This led to duplicated work, inconsistent interfaces across Wealth Management products, and slower developer handoff.

-Designs are created without awareness of developer constraints, delaying the process.
+Designs were often created without awareness of developer limitations, causing delays.

-How can we reduce friction and improve the workflow between designers and developers?
+How can friction between designers and developers be reduced?

-My challenge was to design a comprehensive component reference tool; one that would streamline the design process, maintain consistency, and enable smoother developer handoff across Wealth Management products.
+The challenge was to design a comprehensive component reference tool that would streamline the design process, maintain consistency, and support smoother developer handoff across Wealth Management products.

 Improve consistency across Wealth Management products.

-I researched how other companies organized and documented their design systems in Figma, identifying common patterns and best practices.
-Most design systems included individual component cards (which ours didn’t) and the strongest ones also had:
+I analyzed how other teams organized and documented their design systems in Figma to identify common patterns and best practices.
+While approaches varied, the most effective systems consistently included:

 Extensive documentation

-Outlined best practices, usage guidelines, do's and don'ts, accessibility checks, etc.
+Clear usage guidelines, do’s and don’ts, accessibility considerations, and best practices.

 Ease of access